wusai2333/trib/doc/lab1.md

 ## Lab1

 Welcome to Lab1.
-The goal of this lab is to split the logic into a stateless scalable front-end and a key-value pair backend.
+The goal of this lab is to split the logic into stateless scalable front-ends and a key-value pair backend.
 In particular, you need to:

 1. Implement a key-value storage server type that fits `trib.Store` interface and takes http RPC requests from the network.
-2. Implement a key-value storage client type that fits `trib.Store` interface that calls a remote RPC key-value pair server.
+2. Implement a key-value storage client type that fits `trib.Store` interface and RPCs a remote key-value pair server.
 3. Implement a stateless Tribbler front-end type that fits `trib.Server` interface that calls a remote RPC key-value pair back-end server.

 More specifically, you need to implement three entry functions that are defined in `triblab/entries.go` file: `ServeBack()`, `NewClient()` and `NewFront()`.
-Now, they are all placeheld with `panic("todo")`.
+Now, they are all placeheld by `panic("todo")`.

 ## Tribble